 If you see something on the website that you'd like to have couriered to a London address, please phone us.
 We can get a price from our courier and call you back to complete the transaction.

 We only take payments through the website, the shop credit card terminal, the mobile credit card reader and PayPal invoices in pounds sterling.
 Cheques offered as payment in the shop must be drawn on a UK bank.
-We do not store credit card details, nor do we share customer details with any third parties.
+We do not store credit card details, nor do we share customer details with any third parties (with the sole and tightly controlled exception of technical support situations).
 Anything you order through the website, in the shop or on the telephone remains the property of Tim Bryars Ltd (of which Bryars & Bryars is a trading name) until we have received payment in full.

 Who we are, and who processes your data